 Continued work on the MIDR e-Library.
 The MIDR e-Library serves as an online repository of public mining and resettlement literature.
 The library is fully searchable, and includes tools for visualisation of its content by country, company, commodity, lifecycle and other key indicators.
 As we come across materials, we continue to add to the library database.

-Nottingham University collaboration.
 Consortium funds are supporting the work of a Postdoctoral GIS scholar as part of a small research collaboration with Nottingham University, focused on understanding the relationship between land cover change over life of mine and displacement/resettlement.
-We will share more information on the progress of this research in the coming months.
+The first output, a mini “learning tool”, is available on the CSRM YouTube channel

 Building the global database of resettlement events.
 We have expanded our database on resettlement events from 41 records to more than 200 records.
 The purpose of the database is to develop a repository of resettlement cases so that we can benchmark events using key indicators.
-We are in throes of incorporating the data into the Kumu platform and SPSS.
-As above, we expect to be in a position to share information soon.
+We are in incorporating the data into the Kumu visualisation platform and SPSS.

 Mining, resettlement and livelihoods.
 We are authoring an industry paper addressing the policy and practice gaps regarding livelihood frameworks and food security in mining-induced displacement and resettlement.